redpelicans/website/README.md

 Snapshots
 ===
-In *production*, snapshots are generated of they not already exists for search engine optimization.
+In *production*, snapshots are generated if they not already exist for search engine optimization.
 It relies on [escaped_fragment](https://developers.google.com/webmasters/ajax-crawling/docs/specification).

 Requirement